IOIO72/favpattern/README.md

-# ioioPen - A boilerplate for Gulp, Bower, Jade, Sass, jQuery and BrowerSync
+# ioioPen - A boilerplate code for Gulp, Bower, Jade, Sass, jQuery and BrowerSync

 I love to use [CodePen](http://codepen.io/) to start experimenting seamlessly from a first inspiration to soon visible results.